saturdaymp/XPlugins.iOS.BEMCheckBox/README.md

 [![Release Notes](https://github.com/saturdaymp/XPlugins.iOS.BEMCheckBox/actions/workflows/release-notes.yml/badge.svg)](https://github.com/saturdaymp/XPlugins.iOS.BEMCheckBox/actions/workflows/release-notes.yml)

 # XPlugins.iOS.BEMCheckBox
-This plugin lets you use the [BEMCheckBox](https://github.com/saturdaymp/BEMCheckBox) in your Xamarin iOS applications.
-Below outlines how to get started with BEMCheckBox in Xamarin and some common uses.
+This plugin lets you use the [BEMCheckBox](https://github.com/saturdaymp/BEMCheckBox) in your .NET iOS applications.
+This README outlines how to get started with BEMCheckBox in .NET and some common uses.
 For a list of all the features of the please see the BEMCheckBox GitHub [page](https://github.com/saturdaymp/BEMCheckBox).

 # Installing
 XPlugins is a NuGet Package and can be installed using the dotnet command line: